danielnuriyev/danielnuriyev.github.io/torah-spirituality.md

 The spiritual benefits that the other religions focus on are by-products of living as a soul.

 The goals of these other religions and spiritual systems contain a pitfall because to unite with God, to be with God etc. one must be as God who is not an egoist.
-[The Way of God](https://www.amazon.com/gp/product/087306769X/ref=dbs_a_def_rwt_hsch_vapi_thcv_p1_i7) and other books explain that God is perfect and does not need anything, therefore God did not create the world for himself.
+[The Way of God, Essay of Fundamentals](https://www.amazon.com/gp/product/087306769X/ref=dbs_a_def_rwt_hsch_vapi_thcv_p1_i7) and other books explain that God is perfect and does not need anything, therefore God did not create the world for himself.

 ### The purpose of creation